FCA-Regulated Forex Brokers Are Declining — 31 Platforms to Avoid

 The views in this article only represent the author's personal views, and do not constitute investment advice on this platform.
 This platform does not guarantee the accuracy, completeness and timeliness of the information in the article, and will not be liable for any loss caused by the use of or reliance on the information in the article.

-With the rapid growth of global multi-asset investment markets, the differences among regional forex markets have become increasingly significant.
-As a forex broker information service platform operating in more than 180 countries and regions, WikiFX is dedicated to helping investors in every market identify reliable brokers.
-Therefore, we have launched an exclusive interview series —— "Close Up With WikiFX", offering in-depth conversations with local brokers.
-This series aims to dive deep into frontline markets and provide first-hand information, helping investors gain a clearer and more comprehensive understanding of quality brokers.
+With the rapid growth of the global multi-asset investment market, the disparities in the forex industry across different regions have become increasingly evident.
+As a forex broker information service platform operating in over 200 countries and regions, WikiFX is committed to helping investors in each region identify reliable brokers.
+Therefore, WikiFX launched a series content — Close Up with WikiFX, which offers in-depth interviews with local brokers.
+Leveraging WikiFXs robust big data system and industry insights, the series aims to help investors gain a deeper understanding of high-quality brokers.
+In this exclusive interview, we had the opportunity to speak with Konstantinos Theodorou, CEO of InterStellar Group-Cyprus, to explore the company’s operations and market insights.